Christian-Guzman/head-first-java-cliffsnotes-example/Chapter-3/README.md

 Book d = c;
 - Declared a new Book reference Variable.
 Instead of creating a new third Book object it was assigned to the value of variable c.
 - Both c and d refer to the same object.
-- Ex) It's like 2 remtoes programmed to one TV.
+- Ex) It's like 2 remotes programmed to one TV.

 c = b;
 - Assigned the value of variable b to variable c.